-The Thermal Predator Camera automatically detects movement and uploads videos to the cloud where they are analysed using machine vision algorithms to detect birds and different types of predators.
+The Thermal Predator Camera automatically detects movement and uploads videos to the cloud where they are analysed using machine vision algorithms to detect predators and birds.

-The videos and statistics on the predators can be viewed on the cacophony portal.
+The videos and statistics on the animals found can be viewed on the cacophony portal.

 - 3.5x more sensitive than infrared trail cameras for possum detection